Editing QueueMetrics settings

 -

-Download and display the current agent configuration (this only applis to agents as defined in agents.conf)
+Download and display the current agent configuration (this only applies to agents as defined in agents.conf)

 For further information on the AMI connection, see Configuring the AMI connection .